cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

 the details are hidden in the private functions that are defined elsewhere in the ToasterFacility class.

+For this to work out, of course, you'll need to declare the `vector<msg_ptr> orders_waiting_` and the `DeckStore stocks_` in the header file.

 receiveMessage
 ++++++++++++++++++++++++++

 The Toaster likes to keep the message and deal with it later.
+The developer is welcome to deal with messages in whatever way they like.
+In this example, a vector of the received message pointers is kept as the private member variable `orders_waiting_`.

 .. code-block:: cpp